FrancescaFr/mkdocs-live-wysiwyg-plugin/README.md

 ## Requirements

+The following requirements are automtically managed by `techdocs-preview.sh` with `uv`.

 - Python 3.10 or higher.
-- mkdocs-live-edit-plugin (must be installed and configured)
+- mkdocs-live-edit-plugin (must
 - mkdocs >= 1.5

 ## Installation

+If not using  `techdocs-preview.sh`:

 ```bash
 pip install mkdocs-live-wysiwyg-plugin